 3.1 For the purpose of this standard, the following definitions shall apply:

-3.1.1 Decorticated Castorseed Cake

-The material obtained by pressing or extracting castorseed after it has been well hulled or shelled.
+3.1.1 Decorticated Castorseed Cake — The material obtained by pressing or extracting castorseed after it has been well hulled or shelled.

-3.1.2 Undecorticated Castorseed Cake

-The material obtained by pressing or extracting oil from clean castorseed without removing the outer covering.
+3.1.2 Undecorticated Castorseed Cake — The material obtained by pressing or extracting oil from clean castorseed without removing the outer covering.

 4 TYPES